BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - set of goods consists of freedom from pain
 - Aristotelian - life in accordance with human nature

+Non-eudamonist - happiness may support being moral, though this is certain not main reason to be moral.

-Non-eudamonist - virtues may be (in second turn) justified as means to happiness Anti-eudamonist - virtues MUST not be neans to happiness
+Anti-eudamonist - virtues MUST not be neans to happiness.

 ## Pleasure